cratejoy/redux-live-undo/README.md

 // }
 ```

-Dispatch an update when the input blurs:
+Dispatch an update with a checkpoint when you want a snapshot to jump back to, for example, when the input blurs:
 ```js
 store.dispatch({
   type: TEXT_UPDATE,